-The more time I spend here, I’m not only impressed with its history and art—but also the famous architecture in Paris.
+The most famous architecture in Paris is something that keeps bringing me back each time I visit France.
+I’m not only impressed with its history and art—but also the beautiful buildings.
 With innovative structures designed by architects and artists, buildings from different time periods paint a picture from classical to contemporary.
 Here are the spots that impressed me the most while I was in Paris.

 We flew into Charles de Gaulle just before sunrise then took the train from the airport directly to Gare du Nord.
-When we stepped out of the station, the first thing that registered was how stunningly different the Paris France architecture was.
+When we stepped out of the station, the first thing that registered was how stunningly different the architecture was in Paris, France.

 Looking for a rounded three-day Paris itinerary?
 Check out this post!

 We stayed in the Montmartre region just down the street from Sacré-Cœur, or the Basilica of the Sacred Heart.
 It’s easily my favorite building in Paris.
 Once you climb the stairs to the portico, you can turn around and see the city sprawled out before you.
 It was constructed from a type of limestone that exudes calcite, meaning that it will never lose its white color.
 It is a working Catholic church as well and though it’s gloomy inside, golden mosaics, statues and a bronze altar adorn the hall.
 Groups can climb to the top of the dome, visit the crypt or wander the gardens outside.